 Targeted Therapies and Mesothelioma

-Doctors use targeted therapies to treat mesothelioma and other cancers.
-Targeted treatments use medications that detect abnormal changes in cancer cells — changes that don’t exist in healthy cells.
+For most patients, doctors use targeted therapies to treat mesothelioma and other cancers.
+In general, targeted treatments use medications that detect abnormal changes in cancer cells — changes that don’t exist in healthy cells.
 Since this treatment can distinguish between diseased and healthy cells, patients who receive this type of treatment will experience significantly fewer side-effects compared to traditional options like chemotherapy or radiation.

-Targeted therapies are still relatively new, however, and researchers are still currently developing, modifying, and testing them in clinical trials.
+Today, targeted therapies are still relatively new.
+Currently, researchers are developing, modifying, and testing them in clinical trials.
 One type of targeted therapy being tested on mesothelioma and other cancers is called photodynamic treatment (PDT), which uses a laser to activate cancer-killing drugs in the patient.

 There are many resources on mesothelioma available.
 We can provide free, up-to-date, and accurate information for you and your loved one.